Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 We selected all the images and clicked on “Open.”
 The image below shows a preview of a selected image from the Personalization Packager.

-We clicked the “Import lock screen image” button to import the newly designed lock screen images (landscape and portrait) one at a time from the folder containing the images for lock screens.
+We clicked the “Import lock screen image” button to import the newly designed lock screen images one at a time from the folder containing the photos for lock screens.
+In our case, we only imported 2 images—one for landscape (1920X1080) and another for portrait (1080X1920).

 We clicked the “Import Outlook signature” button to import the newly designed email signatures, both New and Reply message signatures, one at a time from the folder containing the email signatures.
 Click on the imported item to preview it.